-The GBAS PowerUp sessions are available and targeted to the GBAS community.
+The GBAS PowerUp! sessions are available and targeted to the Gator Business Administrator Services community.
 If you’d like to become a member of GBAS, please access our listserv here.
 We will post the session recordings weekly.
 Registration for all sessions closes at 5 p.m. on the Friday before the event.

 Please scroll for session-specific FAQs.